 There is lots of research out there to support the outcomes of Forest School, but we know that it isn’t just the educational outcomes and research that matter, our learners and leaders love it too!

-Our sessions are led by Jason Hardwick, Elements Forest Schools on a Tuesday.
+Our sessions are led by Jason Hardwick, Elements Forest Schools, on a Tuesday and a Thursday each week.